 Biomass is a small yet important piece of our diverse energy mix.
 The energy from waste products – such as wood and agricultural waste and garbage – can be used to produce electricity.
 Wood waste can be burned as is or converted to a gas and burned in a boiler to produce heat for converting water to steam to run a generator.
 The same is true for garbage – it can be turned into refuse-derived fuel and burned in a power plant boiler.
-As garbage or animal waste decays in a landfill or agricultural operation, it produces methane gas, which can be used as a fuel, similar to natural gas, to produce electricity.
+As garbage or animal waste decays in a landfill or agricultural operation, it produces methane gas.
+That methane gas can be used as a fuel, similar to natural gas, to produce electricity.

-Thank you for visiting Xcel Energy.
-You have been selected to participate in a brief customer satisfaction survey to let us know how we can improve your experience.
+You have been selected to participate in a brief survey to help us improve our site.

 By selecting YES, an additional window will open to allow you to take the survey at the conclusion of your visit.
 Please do not close it if you would like to participate.